ost-ing/dac8568/README.md

 let sync = sync.into_push_pull_output();
 // Initialize the dac instance let mut dac = dac8568::Dac::new(spi, sync);
+// Perform a software reset of DAC8568 to clear all registers dac.reset();
 // Configure the DAC to use the internal 2.5v reference dac.use_internal_reference().unwrap();
 // Optionally, invert the output signal